Success with PCOS

 Over this past year I’ve been working with PCOS patients.
 Nearly always there is an underlying blood sugar dysregulation, gut issue, inflammation and hormone imbalance.
 Thyroid can be implicated as well especially if autoimmunity is a contributing factor.
 I’m delighted when I haven’t heard from someone in awhile and then receive a note saying a baby is on the way.

 It is possible to conceive before your health is perfect.
-I always ask patients to give me 2 months to focus on their health prior to conception.
-We can get a lot done in 8 weeks.
+I always ask patients to give me three months to focus on their health prior to conception.
+We can get a lot done in twelve weeks.
 Its enough time to get the gut working, optimize micronutrients and open the pathways for hormone balance.

 What are the most important markers?

 I want to see total and free cortisol in range.
-I also want to see the three month blood sugar marker under the functional level.
-When insulin resistance is primary than we’ll want a more in depth panel.
+I also want to see blood sugar within functional level.
 If inflammation has come down then we know we are on track.
 These are the three big ones.
 Then there is ferritin.
-Before conceiving we want to see healthy levels of iron stores along with folate.
+Before conceiving we need to see healthy levels of iron stores along with folate.
+Checking androgen to pathways is important as well and rarely ever done in the conventional medical system.
+This is along with insulin dependence are the primary drivers of PCOS symptoms.

 Building in stress management and a dietary routine prior to baby coming is so important.
 These will be what carry you through any difficulties that may arise in the first months of parenting.
 They also set the stage for the child’s health and habits which are easier to influence earlier rather than change later in the game.

 1. Inositol: balances blood sugar, prevents gestational diabetes and metabolic syndrome.
-Effective for treating anxiety and other mental health issues.
+Effective for anxiety.

 4. Heme Iron: the most bioavailable and absorbed form of iron.

-5. Omega 3’s: found in fish, grass fed meats and pastured products these are anti-inflammatory.
+5. Omega 3’s: from wild fish, grass fed meats and pastured products because these are anti-inflammatory.

 6. Nettles: increases the production of SHBG (sex hormone-binding globulin) which reduces levels of free testosterone in the blood.
 SHBG is often low in PCOS.

-Reservatrol: a polyphenol found in red wine and grapes that helps counter the effects of androgenic activity that is commonly found in PCOS.
+7. Reservatrol: a polyphenol found in red wine and grapes that counters the effects of androgenic activity that is common in PCOS.

 Testing for Optimal Health